conroyrodrigues/supplies-list/README.md

 * Please ask any questions you wish

 ## Considerations/Notes
-* Please Run this on a windows Based system, as the file path might cause a problem
+* Please Run this on a windows based system, as the file path might cause a problem

+## Output
 ```
   -------------------------------------------------------------------------------------------------------------------
  | Id                                   | Description                                  | Price(AUD) | Rounded(AUD) |